MAA8007/photography_portfolio/README.md

 1. Clone the repository to your local machine: git clone https://github.com/MAA8007/photography_portfolio.git

-2. Navigate to the project directory: cd photography_portfolio

-3. Open the `index.html` file in a web browser to view the website.
+2. Open the `index.html` file in a web browser to view the website.

 ## Technologies Used